comp1100/comp1100.github.io/_sources/workshops/Week_2_team_dynamics.md

 Follow these steps to complete the exercise:

-- [ ]  Select one group member either through volunteering or vote.
+- [ ]  Select one group member either through volunteering or a vote.
-- [ ]  This group member will draw an 6x6 grid on paper or a whiteboard (ensure there is some space on the margins to write)
+- [ ]  This group member will draw a 6x6 grid on paper or a whiteboard (ensure there is some space on the margins to write)
 - [ ]  As a group, start brainstorming team values and writing them on the margins.
 - [ ]  Once every member has thought of 6-10 values (as verbs), each member gets to choose any value written in the margin and write them in a single square in the grid (can be any square).
 Go around the group round-robin, allowing each member to place a value in the grid until the entire grid is filled.
 - [ ]  Now, each team member should 'vote' on the values.
 You get exactly four votes: draw a tick on the two values that are most important to you, and a cross on the two that you find least important (even if you agree with them).
 The rest, leave blank.
 - [ ]  Once every team member has voted, analyse the grid and decide on six core values.
-(Ticks are worth 1 point, cross worth -1 point; values are ranked by number of points)
+(Ticks are worth 1 point, cross are worth -1 point; values are ranked by number of points)
 - [ ]  Circle core values and rank them by number (1 for highest to 6 for lowest)

 Once your group has completed the task, move onto the next task.